andreypopp/xcss/README.md

       -d, --debug      Emit source maps
       --class-map      Use class map to remove unused stylesheet rules -t, --transform  Apply transform

+## Transforms

+xcss comes bundled with three transform — `extend`, `vars` and `autoprefixer` which are all based on corresponding transforms for rework — `rework-inherit`, `rework-vars` and `autoprefixer`.

+You can use transforms by using a `--transform` option:

+    xcss -t xcss/transforms/vars -t xcss/transforms/extend ./main.css

+As you can see, xcss supports rework transforms but have slightly different configuration for them which allows using them from command line.
+Each transform resides in its own module and should require no configuration (that means having a set of sensible defaults).

+Usually that means that using rework transforms are super easy, for example to create a xcss transform from `rework-vars` you just create a module with the following contents:

+    var vars = require('rework-vars);

+    module.exports = function(style, ctx) {
+      return vars(ctx.vars)(style.stylesheet);
+    }

+## Elimination of unused class rules

 To remove unused stylesheet rules you should pass a class map file via `--class-map` option.
 Class map file is a JSON file formatted like